 Scarcely touched by humans, the frozen land boasts breathtaking scenery, broken by only a handful of scientific bases and a “permanent” population of scientists numbering only a few thousand.

-Antarctica is the only continent with no significant land plant life and no native land mammals, reptiles, or amphibians (polar bears inhabit the North Pole).
+Antarctica is the only continent with no significant land plant life and no native land mammals, reptiles, or amphibians.
+(NB polar bears inhabit the North Pole).
 That said, marine life abounds and its shoreline serves as nesting ground for many species of migratory seabirds, penguins and seals.
 The Southern Ocean, in its stunning icescape setting, is home to many fish and marine mammals, including whales.

 Visitors must generally brave rough sea crossings aboard ice-strengthened vessels, but those who do are rewarded with amazing scenery and tremendous wildlife.
 An Epic expedition to Antarctica departs from Punta Arenas in Chile, South America and flies over the Drake Passage.
 This avoids what can be a long and challenging ocean crossing in both direction.
 It also saves time.

 This departure point also provides an ideal pre or post expedition opportunity to explore Patagonia and other Epic destinations in South America.

 The MV Ocean Nova is the ultimate Antarctica Peninsula exploration experience.